 Event Auto-Upload Storage

 The event auto-upload feature is only available to Cloud-compatible cameras (except DR650GW).
-Once this feature is activated and set according to the user's preference, the camera will automatically upload event files only into a separate Cloud storage, as long as the camera is "Cloud-connected" at the time of event detection.
+Once this feature is activated and set according to the user's preference, the camera will automatically upload event files only into separate Cloud storage, as long as the camera is "Cloud-connected" at the time of event detection.